 How Does this Empower Children?

-The More We Compliment them, the More We Notice their Good Behavior
+The More We Compliment Kids, the More We Notice their Good Behavior

 Complimenting our children on things other than appearance and accomplishments HELPS US to notice all of the many times they are doing helpful and kind things around the house.
 If were are mostly or only talking about the things that they do wrong, we will begin to see more and more of what they do wrong and miss the things they are doing well.